Changoite

 Changoite is a rare zinc sulfate mineral with the formula Na2Zn(SO4)2·4H2O.
 Chagoite was discovered in the San Francisco Mine near Sierra Gorda, Antofagasta, Chile.
 The mineral is a zinc-analogue of blödite, cobaltoblödite, manganoblödite and nickelblödite - other representatives of the blödite group.
 In terms of chemistry changoite is somewhat similar to gordaite.
-The mineral's name comes from the early inhabitants of Chile - Changos.
+The mineral's name comes from the Chango people, a group of early inhabitants of northern Chile.

 Traces of magnesium and calcium in changoite are negligible.

 Minerals associating with changoite are gypsum, zinc-bearing paratacamite, and thénardite.